Snowdog Art Trails: Snowdogs by the Sea (2016)

 While the Great North Snowdogs trail was underway, a second trail was launched at the other end of England in the south coast resort of Brighton and Hove.
-As with the northern exhibition, snowdogs were placed around the city and they remained there from 24 to 27 September November 2016.
+As with the northern exhibition, snowdogs were placed around the city and they remained there from 24 September to 27 November 2016.
 A total of 44 Snowdogs and 22 smaller Snowpups were on display.
 Over 5,000 visitors attended the farewell weekend (held on 4 and 5 December).
 An auction was held on 6 December in aid of Martlets Hospice in Hove and this raised £337,000.
 The highest priced dogs were Max, at £22,000 and Boomer, at £20,000.

 This table shows the lots in the post-exhibition auction of the Brighton Snowdogs, together with their hammer price and, if known, where they ended up.
 Details are taken from the Brighton and Hove news website.